stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ## Lists
-Classes that allow for displaying elements as lists
+Classes that allow for display elements as lists

 ### Unordered list
 Add to a parent container to display the children as a standard bulleted list